mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that displays thethird line of a file.
+Script that creates a filewith a text.
 ~
 ~
 ~